Glenmark to conduct trials in India for potential COVID-19 drug

 The Drug Controller General of India, which approved the trials, declined to provide more detailed information.

-Another Indian pharmaceutical company, Strides Pharma Science Ltd (SRID.NS), said on Wednesday it had developed and commercialized favipiravir antiviral tablets, and had applied to the authorities to start trials.
+Another Indian pharmaceutical company, Strides Pharma Science Ltd, said on Wednesday it had developed and commercialized favipiravir antiviral tablets, and had applied to the authorities to start trials.

 Shares of Glenmark Pharmaceuticals pared some gains and were trading up 4.8% at 0540 GMT.